Team3374/FTCRobotController-3374/README.md

 ## NOTICE

-This repository contains the FRC 3374's FTC SDK for the Freight Frenzy (2021-2022) offseason.
+This repository contains the FRC 3374's FTC SDK for the PowerPlay (2022-2023) offseason.

 ## Welcome!